amir20/dozzle/docs/guide/swarm-mode.md

     driver: overlay
 ```

-The remote agent(s) will now display alongside the other nodes in Dozzle when "Swarm Mode" view is disabled.
+The remote agent(s) will now display alongside the other nodes in Dozzle.